Classroom Information

 BIRTHDAYS

 Birthdays are a very special time in a child’s life.
-Because they are so special, we will sing to your child and give them a card on their day.
+Because they are so special, we will sing to your child in three languages and give them a card on their day.
 Families do not need to send in anything on the day of their child’s birthday.
-However, if you would like to do something, your child is invited to share a picture or story with the class of something funny or adorable that they used to do when they were younger after we sing to them.
+However, if you would like to do something, your child is invited to share a picture or story with the class of something funny or adorable that they used to do when they were younger.
 (It is helpful if you type it up and send it in or email it to me, so I can help support the story if needed).
-Another option would be to donate a book to our class library in honor of your child.
+Another option would be to pass out a non-food item like a pencil.
 We will not be having birthday treats in class as food allergies and time constraints make this too difficult.

 A note about birthday invitations: Your child can pass out invitations to students here at school only if everybody in the class is invited.
 Thank you in advance for your understanding of delicate feelings.